nicholasbook/numpy2ad/README.md

 # Supported Matrix Operations

 **Numpy2Ad** currently supports a limited but broadly applicable subset of Numpy matrix operations.
-If not further specified, the operations are also valid for n-dimensional vectors.
+We define a "matrix" as a two-dimensional `numpy.ndarray`.
+If not further specified, the operations are also valid for one-dimensional "vectors".

 - Matrix **Addition** `C = A + B` and **Subtraction** `C = A - B`
 - Matrix (Inner) **Products** `C = A @ B`
     - Exception: Inner products between two vectors `c = a @ b` as they result in a scalar.
-    TODO: find workaround
 - Matrix **Inverse** `B = np.linalg.inv(A)`
 - Matrix **Transpose** `B = A.T`
 - **Element-wise** product `C = A * B`
     - Note that dimension of `A` and `B` must match.
-Numpy's broadcasting rules are **not** considered during code generation, e.g. multiplying a *scalar* by a *matrix* will lead to **incorrect** derivative code.
+Numpy's broadcasting rules are **not** considered during code generation, e.g. multiplying a scalar variable by a matrix will lead to **incorrect** derivative code.

 # Limitations
 - The adjoint compiler currently only generates **first order**, **reverse-mode** derivative code.
 Forward-mode ("tangents") ist not supported.